Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

-BUCHAREST, Romania — (AP) — Pro-European Union candidate Nicusor Dan has won Romania’s closely watched presidential runoff against a hard-right nationalist, nearly complete electoral data shows.
-A huge turnout Sunday played a key role in the tense election that many viewed as a geopolitical choice between East or West.
+BUCHAREST, Romania — (AP) — Pro-European Union candidate Nicusor Dan on Sunday won Romania's closely watched presidential runoff against a hard-right nationalist who modeled his campaign after U.S. President Donald Trump.
+The victory marked a major turnaround in a tense election that many viewed as a geopolitical choice for the former Eastern Bloc country between East or West.

 The race pitted front-runner George Simion, the 38-year-old leader of the hard-right Alliance for the Unity of Romanians, or AUR, against Dan, the incumbent mayor of Bucharest.
 It was held months after the cancelation of the previous election plunged Romania into its worst political crisis in decades.

-After 10.7 million of 11.6 million votes were counted, Dan was ahead with 54.19%, while Simion trailed at 45.81%, according to official data.
-In the first-round vote on May 4, Simion won almost double the votes as Dan, and many local surveys had predicted he would secure the presidency.
+With more than 99% of polling stations reporting, Dan was ahead with 53.9%, while Simion trailed at 46.1%, according to official data.
+In the first-round vote on May 4, Simion won almost twice as many votes as Dan, and many local surveys predicted he would secure the presidency.

+Once it was clear he had secured a victory, Dan gave an emotional speech from an outdoor stage where he thanked his supporters, and reached out to Simion’s backers with a message of national unity.

+“What you have done as a society in these past weeks has been extraordinary,” he said.
+“Our full respect for those who had a different choice today, and for those who made a different choice in the first round.
+We have a Romania to build together, regardless of political choices.”

-When voting closed at 9 p.m. local time (1800 GMT), official electoral data showed a 64% voter turnout.
-About 1.64 million Romanians abroad at specially set-up polling stations participated in the vote, some 660,000 more than in the first round.
-In the first round on May 4, the final turnout stood at 53% of eligible voters.
+Final electoral data showed a 64% voter turnout — a sharp increase from the first round on May 4 where 53% of eligible voters cast a ballot.
+About 1.64 million Romanians abroad participated in the vote, some 660,000 more than in the first round.

-Dan told the media that “elections are not about politicians” but about communities and that in Sunday's vote, “a community of Romanians has won, a community that wants a profound change in Romania.”

-“When Romania goes through difficult times, let us remember the strength of this Romanian society,” he said.
-“There is also a community that lost today’s elections.
-A community that is rightly outraged by the way politics has been conducted in Romania up to now.”

-Shortly after 11 p.m., Dan emerged onto the balcony of his headquarters and waved to his thousands of supporters who had gathered along the length of a boulevard in central Bucharest, eliciting an ecstatic roar from the crowd.
+The high turnout was believed to have benefited Dan who, shortly after 11 p.m. local time, emerged onto the balcony of his headquarters and waved to his thousands of supporters who had gathered along the length of a boulevard in central Bucharest, eliciting an ecstatic roar from the crowd.

-At the raucous rally, Ruxandra Gheorghiu told The Associated Press that she felt overwhelmed by the result.
+At the raucous rally, Ruxandra Gheorghiu, 23, told The Associated Press that she had been considering leaving Romania, but that with Dan’s victory, “I feel like everything is going to be fine.”

-“I was so scared that our European force is near the end … we are still in Europe and we are not fighting for this right," she said.
-"I cannot explain the feeling right now.”
+“I was so scared that our European course is near the end. … We are still in Europe and we are not fighting for this right,” she said.
+“I cannot explain the feeling right now.”

+Dan, a 55-year-old mathematician who rose to prominence as a civic activist fighting against illegal real estate projects, founded the reformist Save Romania Union party in 2016 but later left, and ran independently on a pro-EU ticket reaffirming Western ties, support for Ukraine and fiscal reform.

+After the election Sunday, EU Commission President Ursula von der Leyen sent her “warmest congratulations” to Dan and noted that Romanians “turned out massively” to vote.

 Romania's political landscape was upended last year when a top court voided the previous election in which far-right outsider Calin Georgescu topped first-round polls, following allegations of electoral violations and Russian interference, which Moscow denied.